-Our Vision
+Please note that this report could contain images and/or the names of people who have passed away.

-- A world where all children and families are free from economic poverty and live with dignity and justice. - A world where First Nations families realise their aspirations for the next generation of children and have agency over their social, cultural, political and economic future. - A world where children are raised free from trauma, discrimination and suffering, enjoy equity and safety, and grow into adulthood feeling happy and healthy. - An Australia that celebrates our First Nations history, culture and future.
+• A world where all children and families are free from economic poverty and live with dignity and justice.

+A world where First Nations families realise their aspirations for the next generation of children and have agency over their social, cultural, political and economic future.

+A world where children are raised free from trauma, discrimination and suffering, enjoy equity and safety, and grow into adulthood feeling happy and healthy.

+An Australia that celebrates our First Nations history,